"""********************************************************************************

 elif self.iteration == 2:

-# Exit the old environment and enter the new one.
+# Exit the first environment and enter the second.

 self.iter_env.__exit__(None, None, None)